rbe549/rbe549.github.io/project2bfall2023aerial.md

 Record your successful run in `.mp4` format during your demo or before and submit it in the zip file,.
 Make sure to name it as `RunVideo.mp4`.
 Record the video in the highest resolution and fastest fps possible on your recording device with minimum being 1080p at 30fps.
 Record the video horizontally and such that the nets do not cover the frame.
 Use a super steady hand or a tripod for good quality shots.

 Record the visualization of your run, where the quadrotor will navigate through the scene.
 Use odometry from the Tello as a position source on your map.
 Name this video as `VisVideo.mp4` and keep the resolution atleast 1080p at 30fps.
+Show the RRT* tree, planned path and trajectory as in Project 2a.

 <a name='funcs'></a>